Jayanth24/qualifyingOffer/README.md

 6. Create a Python Virtual Environment called 'env' inside the extracted folder by using one of the following commands (based on the Operating System being used):

-        On Unix or MacOS: python3 -m venv env
+        On Linux/Unix or MacOS: python3 -m venv env
         On Windows: py -m venv env

 7. Activate the created 'env' virtual environment by using one of the following commands (based on the Operating System shell being used):

-        On Unix or MacOS, using the bash shell: source env/bin/activate On Unix or MacOS, using the csh shell: source env/bin/activate.csh On Unix or MacOS, using the fish shell: source env/bin/activate.fish On Windows using the Command Prompt: env\Scripts\activate.bat On Windows using PowerShell: env\Scripts\Activate.ps1
+        On Linux/Unix or MacOS, using the bash shell: source env/bin/activate On Linux/Unix or MacOS, using the csh shell: source env/bin/activate.csh On Linux/Unix or MacOS, using the fish shell: source env/bin/activate.fish On Windows using the Command Prompt: env\Scripts\activate.bat On Windows using PowerShell: env\Scripts\Activate.ps1